gogacatalin2001/dsa-2021-g3/30413/Alexandru Radu Todor/Lab04/README.md

-# Lab X
+# Lab 4

-> Edit this file and describe in a few words what you've done in this lab.
+- Learned about Binary Trees and a bit about Balanced Trees and Arbitrary Trees
+- Learned about Time Complexity
+- Solved Mandatory Problem